f3-factory/F3com-data/base/main.md

 $f3->run();
 ```

-After processing the incoming request URI, the routing pattern that matches the that URI is saved in the `PATTERN` var, the current HTTP request URI in the `URI` var and the request method in the `VERB` var.
+After processing the incoming request URI, the routing pattern that matches that URI is saved in the `PATTERN` var, the current HTTP request URI in the `URI` var and the request method in the `VERB` var.
 The `PARAMS` var will contains all tokens as named keys, and additionally all tokens and wildcards as numeric keys, depending on their order of appearance.

 <div class="alert alert-info">
-    <p><b>Notice:</b> If there is a static and a dynamic route pattern defined, than can match to same incoming URI, then the static route pattern has priority.</p>
+    <p><b>Notice:</b> If a static and dynamic route pattern both match the current URI, then the static route pattern has priority.</p>
 </div>

 If `CACHE` is turned off, `$ttl` will only control the browser cache using [expire](base#expire) header metadata.